rballachay/morbius/src/vision/rgbdSeg/README.md

 </div>

+### Finding the ground plane

+Finding the ground plane in the list of planes is relatively simple.
+Assuming that the robots camera is correctly positioned on top of the robot (i.e. it is parallel to the ground), we know that the y-component of the normal vector for the ground surface should be approximately zero.

 ## Building the project

 In order to build the project, you need to ensure you have librealsense2 installed.
 You can then navigate to this folder and run: `bash ./build.sh`